Last updated on January 1st, 2020 at 04:39 am

 Book Ahead of Time

 If you are traveling and planning to stay in hotels, motels, etc. make sure you book beforehand.
 You do not want to show up with a pet and have no options.
 Some hotels will not allow pets of any kind even if they are in a kennel.
 Consider calling ahead or booking online to avoid any late night issues or last-minute changes which can be costly and stressful.
 The same goes for airline, bus, and train travel.
 You will most certainly have to make arrangements ahead of time, so plan early whenever possible.

 Even when the situation warrants a “freak out” moment, try hard to remain calm.
 Your pet will feed off of your energy in any situation.
 If you are upset, chances are they will be too.
 Keep calm, and work through whatever issue may arise.
 This will truly make any trip much more manageable for both you and your pet.

-Have you ever traveled with your pets?
+Do you enjoy traveling with your pets?
 How do you ensure a smooth trip?
 Leave me a comment below.

 Don’t miss a thing!
 Subscribe to MomsWhoSave’s blog posts below!
 Then be sure to confirm your subscription when you get the confirmation email.

 Disclosure: MomsWhoSave posts may contain affiliate links that help to support this site.
 See full disclosure policy here.